microfossil/particle-classification-examples/README.md

 Google Colab is a free online service for running python scripts and training neural networks using the Tensorflow library.

-We have created a tutorial in the form of a Jupyter notebook to describe how to start training a network with MISO.
+We have created a tutorial in the form of a Jupyter notebook for Google Colab that takes you step-by-step through training a network wiht MISO.
+Running the notebook and training is done online on the Google Colab website, and thus you do not need your own powerful computer.

 [Click here to open the notebook in Google Colab](https://colab.research.google.com/github/microfossil/particle-classification-examples/blob/master/image_classification_with_miso_tutorial.ipynb)